jmhs/listtr/README.md

 Background
 ----------
 Why listtr? <br/>
-Flipping through pages of RSVPs can be a tedious process for hosts.
-Listtr provides a simple platform for events' hosts to create their guest lists, send out invites, and manage their RSVPs as the event goes live.
+Flipping through pages of RSVPs for your events can be a tedious process.
+Listtr provides a simple platform for hosts to create their guest lists, send out invites, and manage their RSVPs in real-time as the event goes live.

 How to install
 -------------